Multirename/multirename/README.md

 ## multirename - A shell program written in PHP

-### Version 2.4.6
+### Version 2.5.19

 This program is made to use as shell program and also for batch processing.
 This means: If you have tonns of files to be renamed or have always new files which must be renamed: This program is made for you!
-I use it only in cronjobs but its also possible for web applications and file renaming tasks.
+I use it only in cronjobs but its also possible for web applications and local/ individual file renaming tasks.

 Hello!
 Welcome to my program.
 I hope you will enjoy it!